shantistewart/EEG-Hand-Movement-Decoding/MATLAB/README.md

-## MATLAB

-This folder contains MATLAB code to generate the data files as well as the generated data files.
+Here is the MatLab code I have been using to decipher the files